Stellar cusp and warm dust at the heart of NGC1068: A reddened stellar cusp ?

+In first instance, we can assume that the H-band power-law profile is largely due to the stellar emission.
+First, because of this quasi-perfect power-law behaviour which is very similar to what is observed in many nuclei of galaxies (see next section) while it could hardly be explained by dust emission extending so far from the CE and, second, because previous spectroscopic observations by \cite{Thatte97} have clearly identified the 1.6 \mic ~3$\rightarrow$6 and the 2.29 \mic ~0$\rightarrow$2 band-head CO feature in a central core of FWHM of size around 45 pc (0''.66).
+However, \cite{Thatte97} estimate the contribution from stellar emission to be only 1/3 of the total within an aperture of 1'' radius.
+Note that the angular resolution they reached is only 0''.9, thus far below the SPHERE performance of 0''.06 in K$_{s}$-band (see sect. ).

+Concerning the K$_{s}$-band profile, the contribution of hot dust from a compact central source was clearly identified as early as 1987 \citep{Chelli87}. \cite{Thatte97}, based on their 0''.4 resolution speckle observations estimated that essentially all the flux at K$_{s}$-band could be attributed to the point-like source.
+This is however not what we observe on the K$_{s}$-band profile of Fig. \ref{F2}, where the aisles extend far beyond those of the PSF.
+On the other hand, the fact that the aisle beyond 17 pc (0''.24) are very well fitted too by a power-law leads to the same reasoning as for the H-band, i.e. that it could correspond to stellar emission.
+If this hypothesis is correct, then it raises the question: why are the exponents so different between K$_{s}$-band and H-band ?

-We can safely assume that the H and Ks power-law profiles are purely due to the stellar population, but several questions are raised by this profile behaviour: why are the exponents so different between Ks and H ?
-Is the cusp the result of some starburst episode or is it more directly linked to the presence of a massive BH ?
-How the cusp characteristics compare with those of cusps actually found in early-type galaxies or in LIRGs / ULIRGs ?
+Another question raised by this profile behaviour is: how the cusp characteristics compare with those of cusps actually found in early-type galaxies or in LIRGs / ULIRGs ?

-As regards the size of the cusp, by integrating the flux in disks of increasing diameter, we have determined a characteristic half-light radius of 99 pc (1.420'') and 17 pc (0.245'') for respectively the H and the Ks cusps, thus two very different scales, a fact that we should try to explain.
+As regards the size of the cusp, by integrating the flux in disks of increasing diameter, we have determined a characteristic half-light radius of 99 pc (1.420'') and 17 pc (0.245'') for the H-band and the K$_{s}$-band cusps respectively, thus two very different scales, a fact that we should try to explain.

-Compared to the structures observed at millimetric wavelengths, either in molecular lines (CO, HCN) or in the continuum \citep{Garcia-Burillo2014,Garcia-Burillo2016,Imanishi2018} we note that the extent of the cusp at H reaches the inner radius of the off-centered circumnuclear molecular disk.
+Compared to the structures observed at millimetric wavelengths, either in molecular lines (CO, HCN) or in the continuum \citep{Garcia-Burillo2014,Garcia-Burillo2016,Imanishi2018}, we note that the extent of the cusp at H-band reaches the inner radius of the off-centered circumnuclear molecular disk.
 This means that we do not expect significant extra extinction from the disk itself, since the stellar cusp is almost entirely within its inner contour.